 Common Characteristics in Children and Adults

-• Communication Styles: Literal understanding of language, difficulties with sarcasm or idioms, and unique speech patterns.
+• Communication styles: Literal understanding of language, difficulties with sarcasm or idioms, and unique speech patterns

-• Repetitive Behaviors: Engaging in routines or rituals, intense focus on specific interests.
+• Repetitive behaviors: Engaging in routines or rituals, intense focus on specific interests

-• Sensory Sensitivities: Over- or under-reactivity to sensory input like sounds, lights, textures, or smells.
+• Sensory sensitivities: Over- or under-reactivity to sensory input like sounds, lights, textures, or smells

 Sensory Sensitivities and Repetitive Behaviors

-Sensory experiences can be significantly heightened for many autistic individuals.
-Everyday environments may become overwhelming due to bright lights, loud noises, or strong smells.
-Repetitive behaviors and routines often serve as coping mechanisms to manage anxiety and provide a sense of control and predictability.
+Sensory experiences can feel much stronger for many autistic individuals.
+Everyday places may become overwhelming because of bright lights, loud noises, or strong smells.

-Behavioral Coping Strategies and Support
+Behavioral Coping Strategies

-• Structured Routines: Establishing consistent schedules to reduce anxiety.
+• Structured routines: Consistent schedules reduce anxiety

-Impact of “High Functioning” Autism in Society
+Impact of “High-Functioning” Autism in Society

 Educational Challenges and Accommodations

-• Individualized Education Plans (IEPs): Customized goals and support strategies.
+• Individualized Education Plans (IEPs): Customized goals and support strategies

-• Social Support: Access to counselors or peer mentoring programs.
+• Social support: Access to counselors or peer mentoring programs

 Employment Barriers and Inclusivity

-• Workplace Accommodations: Need for clear communication, predictable routines, and sensory-friendly workspaces.
+• Workplace accommodations: Need for clear communication, predictable routines, and sensory-friendly workspaces

-• Social Dynamics: Navigating workplace relationships and unwritten social rules.
+• Social dynamics: Navigating workplace relationships and unwritten social rules

 Role of Community and Family Support

-• Advocacy: Promoting understanding and acceptance within the community.
+• Advocacy: Promoting understanding and acceptance within the community

-• Resources and Services: Accessing therapy, support groups, and educational programs.
+• Resources and services: Accessing therapy, support groups, and educational programs

 Strong support networks enhance quality of life and empower autistic individuals to pursue their goals.